Mental Health Matters consultation

 When we published the results of our consultation on the future of mental health services in the city, Mental Health Matters, we told you that we would provide regular updates as our work progresses.

-A summary of our Transforming Mental Health Care and Services Plan is now available.
-This includes details of our progress and outlines how our plan links to other transformation work (including our local Sustainability and Transformation Plan, the national Mental Health Forward View and our CAMHS transformation plan.)
+An updated version of our Transforming mental health care and services plan is now available.
+This includes details of our progress so far and outlines how our plan links to other transformation work (including our local Sustainability and Transformation Plan, the national Mental Health Forward View and our CAMHS transformation plan.)